 sudo apt upgrade

-For Ubuntu users, the most straightforward approach to installing Python 3.12 is to import the Launchpad PPA maintained by the “deadsnakes” team.
-This repository consistently provides the latest updates for Python and any additional packages that might be required.
+For Ubuntu users, the best way to install Python 3.12 is to use the Launchpad PPA that the “deadsnakes” team maintains.
+This team consistently updates this repository with the latest Python versions and any necessary additional packages.

 sudo add-apt-repository ppa:deadsnakes/ppa -y

-If you’re interested in the latest upstream version of Python 3.12, which is still in active development, you can import the Python Nightly PPA from the same team.
-This step is optional and only recommended if you want the most recent updates:
+If you want the latest upstream version of Python 3.12, which is still under active development, import the Python Nightly PPA from the same team.
+We only recommend this step if you seek the most recent updates:

 After importing the PPA, it’s necessary to update the APT index to reflect the newly added repository.
 You can do this by running the following command: